 WHAT ABOUT THE WAY I EAT?

 Fast forward quite many years and I live in London with my husband A. Japan always stayed with me as a preference for eating – not much wheat, dairy or oil and using a palette of clean, savoury-sweet flavours.
 To this, I’ve added minimally processed, refined sugar free, whole and mostly organic plant-based food.

 'Plant-based' as I see it, is using everything that comes from the plant kingdom as the bulk of my diet plus occasional foods of animal origin.
 (Please see below for details of what I use or don’t use in the recipes on this site)

 But, even if I say ‘no refined sugar’ I will never, ever turn down my mother’s apple crumble, or a dessert made by my sister- or mother-in-law!
 However, knowing what I thrive on best (and that’s not sugar-laden sweets), I will do all I can to choose what will make me feel good and not ‘sabotage’ the hard-earned balance I’m enjoying now.

 My food journey has taken me through many highs and lows and in the process I have understood that the only balance is the one I find for myself.
 Everybody is different, with different stories, and our bodies and needs keep changing throughout our lives.
 To learn how to listen to what our body tells us and be gentle and accepting of these messages is one of the best gifts we can give our selves – and it’s a gift without end.
 Keep alert, keep listening and acting upon what you hear and your body will respond with being the best it can.
 This is my experience.

-You can read more about my food journey here in an interview at My Messy Eatery's blog.
+You can read more about my food journey here:

 AND WHAT ABOUT SHISO IN THE END?